Sociology

 And that's only for starters...

-And that's only for starters: Sociology students can either develop a broad knowledge in a diverse array of subjects or proficiency in a concentrated topic or subfield.
+Sociology students can either develop a broad knowledge in a diverse array of subjects or proficiency in a concentrated topic or subfield.

 Sociologists offer a distinctive, often surprising take on the topics that consume friendly discussion and public policy debate, television punditry and social movement rhetoric.
 They do so by deploying careful research methods to expose what the casual observer often cannot see.